Arson Defense Attorney in Michigan

 Are You Being Charged or Investigated for Arson in Michigan?
 You Need Aggressive, Passionate, and Experienced Legal Representation.
 LEWIS & DICKSTEIN, P.L.L.C. can help.
 We Are Not Afraid to Win.

 Arson in Michigan is the deliberate burning of a house or building.
 The punishment for arson generally depends on the intent behind the fire, the amount of damage, and whether someone was injured or killed.
+Courts and prosecutors are particularly harsh in arson cases.
+It takes a respected, tough arson defense attorney in Michigan to protect and defend their client.

 If you are accused of arson, you need highly skilled and aggressive legal representation as soon as possible.
 Police officers and insurance investigators will try every trick in the book to charge you with a crime and deny your insurance claim.
 First-rate attorneys will step in and make sure there is a full and fair investigation.
 We will challenge the police and investigators on any allegation that a fire was arson or an assertion that our client is the person who started the fire.